What Are Google Local Services Ads?

 Although the guarantee will help you get noticed by potential customers, it doesn’t necessarily mean you’ll show up at the top of search results.
 Local Services ads rank service providers by reviews and responsiveness, in order to give searchers the best possible experience.

 Google’s ranking algorithm is a closely guarded secret.
-But what we do know, is that reviews are a major factor in whether or not you outrank competing local businesses.
+But what we do know, is that Google reviews are a major factor in whether or not you outrank competing local businesses.
 If you search for a few nearby service providers, you’ll quickly see that Google isn’t just looking at the total number of reviews, but also the recency and rating of reviews.
 More often than not, new businesses that are quickly generating positive reviews will outrank established companies with more total reviews.

-Local Services ads are unlike any other ad unit Google offers.
+Google Local Services ads are unlike any other ad unit Google offers.
 Because of their pay-per-lead nature, LSAs are meant to connect real customers directly to real service providers through a chat or call.
 As a result, Google pays attention to the responsiveness of those service providers to guarantee customers are taken care of.

 How to Sign Up for Google Local Services and Create Your First Ad